aws/aws-parallelcluster/api/client/src/README.md

 # The client needs to authenticate with the ParallelCluster API server using SigV4.
 # Please ensure that your `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID`
-# are set appropriately for the client to appropriately authenticate using SigV4.
+# are set appropriately for the client to authenticate using SigV4.

 # Enter a context with an instance of the API client